 - Value proposition.
 This is a core part of the pitch.
 This is where you can present the value of what you are offering and why it is worth attention.
 It is crucial r stand out from the hundreds of other pitches they receive.

 - Your conclusion.
-This is where you should repeat your call-to-action and thank them for their time and attention.
+This is where you should repeat your call to action and thank them for their time and attention.

 Guide on Creating a Media Pitch Everyone Will Read to the End

 Creating an effective media pitch is not so difficult or complex.
 But there’s a catch… An effective media pitch has to be appealing, catchy, and captivating.
 You can do it successfully with some effort and experience.
 Or delegate media pitching without pitching.
-Use a credible all-in-one service PRnews, that will create and share your stories at a fixed price for publication.
+Use a credible all-in-one service PRNEWS.IO, that will create and share your stories at a fixed price for publication.
 With their huge experience and big team, they know how to pitch a story to the media much better.

 Check out this service and come to this post to check the elements of every effective media pitch, you must have: